apendley/magtag-iss-tracker/README.md

 Inspired by and based on [Simon Prickett's Badger ISS Tracker](https://github.com/simonprickett/iss-tracker) project, including use of ideas, code, and assets.

 ## Features
-* Easily customizable by plugging MagTag into a computer and editing secrets and config files
 * Uses free APIs provided by OpenNotify and Geoapify to provide location data (API key required for Geoapify data)
   * When possible, displays city/count/district, state/region, and country information for current location.
   * Displays names of bodies of water.
 Handy, since they make up most of the surface area of the planet!